japila-books/spark-sql-internals/docs/kafka/index.md

     Learn more about Apache Kafka in the [official documentation](http://kafka.apache.org/documentation/) or [The Internals of Apache Kafka]({{ book.kafka }}).

-Kafka Data Source supports [options](options.md) to fine-tune structured queries.
+Kafka Connector supports [options](options.md) to fine-tune structured queries.